 Some of you are just sincerely delighted by the lights, the sounds, the cheer, and every exciting detail of the holiday!
 This may really be your happiest season of all!
 And that’s great!
 No matter where you fall on the spectrum of holiday cheer, I think it is good to enter the season with some reasonable expectations and keys to making the most of your holiday.
 In this way, you will be able to take the chaos out of Christmas and keep the focus on those things that matter most to you in the special holiday season, enabling you to start enjoying the holiday or simply adding an extra dose to your delight.

-Spend some time both on your own and with your family thinking of the things you’d really like to feel, see, and experience during the holidays.
-Use some good discussion starting questions (see link below for the free resource) that will help you hear the themes that come out for your family.
-Do you as a family tend to value time spent out and about doing special experiences or in the warmth of your home spending time together?
+Spend some time simply thinking of the things you’d really like to feel, see, and experience during the holidays.
+Take some time to have some conversations with your child, so you understand the same for them.
+Use some good questions that will help you hear the themes that come out for your family.
+Do you value time spent out and about doing special experiences or in the warmth of your home spending time together?
 Do you like group activities or things on your own?
 Do you like quiet activities or boisterous fun?
 There is no right or wrong.
 Take time to hear what each individual feels and thinks.

-Different personalities will look forward to different things, so taking time to hear these differences is key to helping understand the big picture for your family.
+Different personalities will look forward to different things, so taking time to understand these differences is key for your family.
 Your desires weigh in here too, after all, parents who are involved show how to plan and prioritize things that matter to us is an important concept to model for our children.
 (EX: some may enjoy the large crowd activities, others joining just a few close friends, perhaps just your immediate family, or just something they would really like to do by themselves.)
-Brainstorm as a family the things that everyone is dreaming for the Christmas season.
+Brainstorm ideas as a family to get a variety of ideas for the things that everyone is dreaming for the Christmas season.
 Answering some of the discussion starting questions may help you get in the zone!

-After you have done some brainstorming, take some time together to draft some lists of the things that matter most.
-There is a planning list in the free resource link below.
-You will see the top priority on this list is your holiday goal.
-This is the focus for your holiday.
+After you have done some brainstorming, plan a time to have a “Family Holiday Huddle” to make your “game plan,” and talk through the different things you are hoping and desiring, as well as any concerns, worries, or questions.
+Each person can take time to share their thoughts for the holiday season.
+Plan those things you will prioritize.
+Find your focus for the holidays.
 Sum up the things that mattered to everyone with a key thought or idea that will help you stay on track.
 Keep your expectations reasonable and doable!
-As you make the list of things that matter most to each person and the family, take time to schedule these things on the calendar (also provided in the free resources link below).
+As you make the list of things that matter most to each person and the family, take time to schedule these things on the calendar.

 This last key is very important!
 It will be the thing that helps you put the first two keys to work.
 The operative words here are merry and little.
 Why?
 Because often times we shoot for big and grand and in the process, we lose the fun, love, and enjoyment.
 So use your plan as your guide.
 Simplify where you are able.